 - 1 large onion, peeled and finely chopped

 - 1 cup of chopped bacon ‘streaky’ bacon works best, or buy ready chopped 'lardons'.
 Chopped pancetta will also work.

 - ¼ teaspoon freshly ground pepper

-- scant ¼ teaspoon nutmeg freshly ground if possible
+- scant ¼ teaspoon nutmeg freshly ground nutmeg is lovely if possible

 - 1 tablespoon corn flour corn flour is also known as corn starch